jaysoo/jaysoo.ca/_posts/2016-02-28-organizing-redux-application.markdown

 ---

-As our applications grow, we often find that file structure and organization to be crucial for the mainability of application code.
+As our applications grow, we often find that file structure and organization to be crucial for the maintainability of application code.

 What I want to do in this post is to present three organizational rules that I personally follow on my own projects.
 By following the rules, your application code